awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-platform-update-managed.md

 Elastic Beanstalk needs permission to initiate a platform update on your behalf\.
 When you use the default [service role](concepts-roles-service.md) for your environment, the console adds the required permissions when you enable managed platform updates\.
 If you aren't using the default service role, or you're managing your environments with a different client, add the [`AWSElasticBeanstalkService`](iam-servicerole.md#iam-servicerole-update) managed policy to your service role\.

-If you're using a [service\-linked role](using-service-linked-roles.md) for your environment, you can't enable managed platform updates\.
+If you're using your account's [monitoring service\-linked role](using-service-linked-roles-monitoring.md) for your environment, you can't enable managed platform updates\.
 The service\-linked role doesn't have the required permissions\.
 Select a different role, and be sure it has the [`AWSElasticBeanstalkService`](iam-servicerole.md#iam-servicerole-update) managed policy\.

 **Note**
 If you use [configuration files](ebextensions.md) to extend your environment to include additional resources, you might need to add permissions to your environment's service role\.
 Typically you need to add permissions when you reference these resources by name in other sections or files\.